faisalmemon/audio-setup/README.md

 to be in a position to be able to switch computer and re-install the Operating System without losing too much configuration nuances of my old setup.

+My computer is an iMac with a mid-range specification suitable for software development (16GB RAM, 1TB Storage, 5K screen).

 ## Resources

 My first port of call was a Podcasting guide.
 I used the excellent guide done by Marco Arment, [Podcasting Microphones Mega-Review](https://marco.org/podcasting-microphones)